nedharvey1197/Statsapp2/SAS_SESSION_MANAGEMENT.md

 # SAS Session Management Guide

-This guide explains how to use the SAS session management utilities to prevent orphaned sessions and maintain optimal system performance.
+This guide explains the current state of SAS session management utilities and what's implemented vs. planned for future development.

 ## 🚨 Problem Solved